dhansel/IECDevice/README.md

 After doing so, any  device derived from ```IECFileDevice``` will automatically support the Hypra Load fast-load protocol.

-Of course, in order to use these fast-load routines you must use the Hypra Load
+Of course, in order to use these fast-load routines you must use the [Hypra Load software](https://csdb.dk/release/?id=127549) on your C64.

 ## DolphinDos support